 Looking back, I can’t really blame the Russians for jumping the gun.
-They were nearly finished as a country, almost totally reliant on food grown in other countries and unable to feed even half their people.
-China was in even worse shape, so much so that when half the country “defected” to its northern neighbor, their only option was to dig in and try to take it back.
+They were struggling as a country, almost totally reliant on food grown in other countries and unable to feed even half their people.

-Our orders were to let the battle play out on its own, while the diplomats negotiated a peaceful solution, But if any Russian or Chinese suit entered Kazakhstan, we were to expel them as soon as possible.
+Our orders were to let the battle play out on its own, while the diplomats negotiated a peaceful solution, But if any Russian or Chinese suit entered Ukraine, we were to expel them as soon as possible.

 I’ll cover the specifics of the “Three-Cornered War” in a later chapter.
 You’ve seen vids and read books about it that are far more picturesque than anything I can write.
 What you need to know about that war now is that it proved once and for all that borders weren’t lines drawn on a map, but in headspace.
-I spent the next ten years defending a stretch of sand that nobody wanted, trading shots daily with 20 years’ worth of military hardware originally designed to end war entirely.
+I spent the next couple years defending a stretch of ground that I didn’t care about.

-When the 5th gen Valkyries were delivered to us in 2051, I knew that fighting would never stop.
+When the 5th gen Valkyries were delivered to us in 2055, I knew that fighting would never stop.
 My original SPEAR suit could have fit inside one of the power cells of the new designs, and it took a scaffolding to get us up to the cockpit.
-They mounted vehicle-sized weapon systems, and since the pilot’s body was no longer a limiting factor, the torso could swivel in any direction.
-Legs and arms could compress at impossible angles, and when I saw them all I could think about was a scorpion.
+They mounted vehicle-sized weapon systems, and since the pilot’s body was no longer a limiting factor, the torso could swivel at the waist.
+Their legs and arms could move like human limbs.

 If I’ve learned anything from 4 decades of mechanized war, it’s this: Some things will never change, and even with the world dying around us, there will always be something to fight about.
 And no matter what kind of weapons they give us, there will always be a Marine ready to use them.